kevindhanna/kdh.codes/README.md

 ## kevfrastructure

-A few things lumped into one module, but mostly [Pulumi](https://www.pulumi.com) IAC to build and deploy Webkev and a lambda to handle the contact form submissions.
+A few things lumped into one module, but mostly [Pulumi](https://www.pulumi.com) IAC to build, deploy and host Webkev and a lambda to handle the contact form submissions.